PUB HLTH 7211A - Dissertation Part 1

-Learning & Teaching ModesThis course is one where independent research is undertaken under the guidance of a supervisor, with whom the student meets fortnightly.
+Learning & Teaching ModesThis course is one where independent research is undertaken under the guidance of a supervisor, with whom the student meets fortnightly across two semesters.

-Where a student has not sufficiently acquired specific skills that support efficient research (e.g. search strategies, organising data) they will participate in appropriate workshops or on-line learning, early in their period of enrolment.
+Where a student has not previously acquired specific skills that support efficient research (eg search strategies, organising data) they will participate in appropriate workshops or on-line learning, early in their period of enrolment.

-- Ethics Application: If applicable, to be lodged as soon as practical, prefereably prior to enrolment (this may have been done as part of PUB HLTH 7300OL).
+2. Ethics Application: If applicable, to be lodged as soon as practical, preferably prior to enrolment

-- Seminar Presentation: In the month before submission for a full-time enrolment, a seminar is presented regarding the research undertaken
+5. Seminar Presentation: In week 10 of the second semester for a part-time enrolment, a seminar is presented regarding the research undertaken.

-- Written Dissertation: The results of the research are submitted in the form of a paper suitable for submission to a peer-reviewed journal (between 2,500 and 7,000 words depending on the author guidelines for the chosen journal); or, if negotiated with the course coordinator, a dissertation of between 12,000 and 15,000 words.
+6. Written Dissertation: The results of the research are submitted in the form of a paper suitable for submission to a peer-reviewed journal (between 2,500 and 7,000 words depending on the author guidelines for the chosen journal); or, if negotiated with the course coordinator, a dissertation of between 12,000 and 15,000 words

 The University's policy on Assessment for Coursework Programs is based on the following four principles: